 Dialects are varieties of a language that differ in pronunciation, vocabulary and grammar.
-In addition some nehiyaw words are spelled differently from one group to another.
-People speaking different dialects of a language are usually able to communicate with each other because the dialects are similar enough that they can understand each other because there are still many common elements in the spoken language. nehiyawewin is a written language, its dialects can be written using nehiyaw syllabics or the Standard Roman Orthography.
-The following is an example of the three dialects used in Saskatchewan.
+In addition, some Dene words are spelled differently from one group to another.
+People speaking different dialects of a language are usually able to communicate with each other because the dialects are similar enough that they can understand each other because there are still many common elements in the spoken language.
+Dene is a written language; its dialects can be written using Dene syllabics or the Standard Roman Orthography.

+The following is an example of the two dialects used in Saskatchewan.